Awards in the Willem C. Vis International Commercial Arbitration Moot: Vis Moot in Vienna

-Awards for best memoranda in Vienna
+Awards for the best memoranda in Vienna

 Honourable Mentions are awarded for the best memoranda of the competition, and the Pieter Sanders Award is given for the Best Claimant Memorandum.
 During the first three Moots, the award was given for the Best Written Memoranda in support of the positions of Claimant and Respondent.
 Subsequently, the Werner Melis Award was introduced as a separate award for the Best Respondent Memorandum.
 Pieter Sanders was one of the founders of modern international commercial arbitration.
 He was one of the principal drafters of the New York Convention and the 1976 UNCITRAL Arbitration Rules.
 Professor Sanders was also founder of the Law Faculty of Erasmus University Rotterdam and co-founder of the International Council for Commercial Arbitration as well as the Netherlands Arbitration Institute.
 The Werner Melis Award is named after an Honorary President of the International Arbitral Centre of the Austrian Federal Economic Chamber (Vienna) and Honorary Vice-president of the International Council for Commercial Arbitration.